Coronavirus: Germany's CureVac vaccine only 47% effective | DW | 16.06.2021

 CureVac's vaccine also needs a lower dosage, allowing for faster and cheaper mass production.

-The European Union has secured up to 405 million doses of the CureVac vaccine.
+The European Union has secured up to 405 million doses of the CureVac vaccine, with 180 million of those doses optional.